sodafoundation/examples/SODAEdge/KubeEdge/SODAKubeEdgeBasicPoC.md

 -   PoC successfully shows the SODA and KubeEdge integration through CSI interface

--   It provides the design poc confirmation that KubeEdge can connect to heterogeneous storage backends through SODA CSI plugin (currently shown block storage.
+-   It provides the design PoC confirmation that KubeEdge can connect to heterogeneous storage backends through SODA CSI plugin (currently shown block storage.
 However it proves file as well)

 -   Currently the PoC is done on the same VM with KubeEdge (Cloud/Edge) and SODA components